Use Sinking Fly-Line (stripers, bluefish, white perch)

 There should be some topwater action starting this week in the Maryland Sector of the Chesapeake Bay.
 Make sure you bring some topwater flies.
 If you run into bluefish switch lines to sinking and attach a 3" clouser and search deep for nice size striped bass.

-There are now plenty of striped bass in the Chesapeake Bay at this time.
+The bluefish are now available in numbers and a excellent catch on a fly rod.
+There are also plenty of striped bass in the Chesapeake Bay at this time.
 The summer pattern has set in and an occasional blitz is scene making it possible to catch a few on top.
 The bluefish has moved up in the lower Bay with reports of catches to 10#.
 These are outstanding fish to catch on a fly rod.

 There are also some large cow nose stingrays that can really give you a battle on a 9 weight.
 You have to site fish them casting a 3" sinking clouser fly.
 Make sure the fly is a few feet in front of the ray before you start striping.
 Use sinking fly line for the best hook up ratio.